ongzx/Playing-with-Ethereum/README.md

 - each node will contain a full copy of the blockchain
 - blockchain is a database that stores record of every transaction that take place
 - transaction will take some time due to verification (mining)
+- deployment of contract cost money
+- a contract can create another contract

 # Architecture
 - Server role diminished